Celltype prediction

 Celltype prediction can either be performed on indiviudal cells where each cell gets a predicted celltype label, or on the level of clusters.
 All methods are based on similarity to other datasets, single cell or sorted bulk RNAseq, or uses known marker genes for each cell type.

-We will select one sample from the Covid data, ctrl_13 and predict celltype by cell on that sample.
+Ideally celltype predictions should be run on each sample separately and not using the integrated data.
+In this case we will select one sample from the Covid data, ctrl_13 and predict celltype by cell on that sample.

 Some methods will predict a celltype to each cell based on what it is most similar to, even if that celltype is not included in the reference.
 Other methods include an uncertainty so that cells with low similarity scores will be unclassified.